waseemh/webdriver-assert/README.md

 	WebDriverAssert.assertCssBorderColorEquals(cssElement, Color.fromString("yellow"), CssPosition.TOP);

 Test color CSS property of element:

 	WebDriverAssert.assertCssColorEquals(cssElement, Color.fromString("red"));

+**Image Assertions**

+Test image visibilty: Fails if image link is broken or image isn't visible.

+	WebElement imgElement = driver.findElement(By.id("mario"));
+	WebDriverAssert.assertImageVisible(driver, imgElement);

+**Form Assertions**

+Test text area elements:
+	WebDriverAssert.assertTextArea(element);
+	WebDriverAssert.assertTextEquals(element, "Default text.");

+Test password field:

+	WebDriverAssert.assertPasswordTextField(element);

+Test if label is bounded for input element:

+	WebDriverAssert.assertLabelPresent(driver, "f0");

+Test if element is a checkbox:

+	WebDriverAssert.assertCheckbox(cbElement);

+Test if element is a radio button:

+	WebDriverAssert.assertRadio(radioElement);

+**Menu Assertions**

+Assertions to be used with <select> and <option> form elements.

+Test selected option in menu:

+	WebDriverAssert.assertMenuOptionSelected(element, "two");

+Test if menu contains specific option:

+	WebDriverAssert.assertMenuContainsOption(element, "one");

+Test if menu contains list of options:

+	List<String> list = new ArrayList<String>();
+	list.add("one"); list.add("two"); list.add("three");
+	WebDriverAssert.assertMenuOptionsEqual(element, list);

-For more available functionality and examples, take a look at the unit tests or explore the API by yourself.
+For more available functionality and examples, take a look at the unit tests or explore the API and Javadoc.

 Building from Sources
 ========